ubaldot/vim-poptools/README.md

 [fzf](https://github.com/junegunn/fzf.vim),
 [fuzzyy](https://github.com/Donaldttt/fuzzyy) or
 [scope](https://github.com/girishji/scope.vim), but it supports my everyday job pretty well.
-I personally like how it displays information.
+I personally like how it displays information. :)

-The motivation is that I wanted to practice new things that I discovered in Vim such as the `getcompletion()` function.
+The motivation of this plugin is that I wanted to practice new things that I discovered in Vim such as the `getcompletion()` function.
 In-fact, differently than the mentioned plugins, this plugin is synchronous.
 The others are not.
+Nevertheless, I don't mind to wait a bit while the search thing is blocking: it helps me in pausing and reflecting on what I am doing.

 Therefore, I don't expect that you will use it, but, just in case you want to try, consider that the commands for finding stuff take into account the